Degeneration of the spectral gap with negative Robin parameter: Convergence of Schr odinger eigenvalues on expanding balls

 The aforementioned ODE eigenvalue problem gives rise to the \emph{confluent hypergeometric equation}

-for certain $a \in \R$ and $b \notin \{0,-1,-2,\dots\}$.
+for certain $a \in \R$ and $b \notin \{0,-1,-2,\dots\}$, as we shall see in the proof of the next lemma.
 The solution $F = F(a,b;\rho)$ is a linear combination of the confluent hypergeometric functions of the first and second kind, $M(a,b;\rho)$ and $U(a,b;\rho)$, respectively.
-For more information on this ODE see Chapter 13 by Slater of the book edited by Abramowitz and Stegun \cite{AS}.
+For more information on this ODE see Chapter 13 by Slater of the book edited by Abramowitz and Stegun \cite{AS} or Chapter 13 of the NIST Digital Library of Mathematical Functions \cite{NIST:DLMF}.